wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-07-09-testing-laravel-controllers.markdown

 Laravel's Controller class has the `call()` method, which essentially makes a GET request to a controller method.
 In order to make POST requests, it's necessary to inject some extra parameters into the `HttpFoundation` components.
 To make this easier, I created a `ControllerTestCase` class with convenient `get()` and `post()` methods:<!--more-->

-<pre class="highlight-php">abstract class ControllerTestCase extends PHPUnit_Framework_TestCase
+<pre>abstract class ControllerTestCase extends PHPUnit_Framework_TestCase
 {

     public function call($destination, $parameters = array(), $method = 'GET')